 The SBA’s regulations instruct that, in making a size standard determination, the contracting officer must select “the single NAICS size standard code which best describes the principal purpose of the product or service being acquired.”
 See 13 CFR 121.402(b) (2014).
 If you choose to protest the NAICs codes, courts will give primary consideration to:

-- The industry descriptions in the [NAICS Manual], the product or service description in the solicitation,
+- The industry descriptions in the small business size standard table the product or service description in the solicitation,

 - The relative value and importance of the components of the procurement making up the end item procured, and